 Course Requirements Checklist

-The goal of the discussion board forums in this course is to engage in an enjoyable, meaningful, and academically thought-provoking conversation simulating a classroom environment.
-The student will participate in four discussion board forums.
-For each forum, the student is required to create a 400–450-word thread addressing a specific topic.
-In addition, he/she must respond to the threads of at least two classmates with 250–300-word replies.
+The goal of the discussions in this course is to engage in an enjoyable, meaningful, and academically thought-provoking conversation simulating a classroom environment.
+The student will participate in 4 discussions.
+For each discussion, the student is required to create a 400–450-word discussion thread addressing a specific topic.
+In addition, he/she must respond to the discussion threads of at least two classmates with 250–300-word replies.
 The original thread must fully address the assigned topic, incorporate relevant ideas from the course texts, as well as least two relevant journal articles, must articulate course-related knowledge, and demonstrate critical reflection.
-In the replies, the student must extend the discussion by analyzing and building upon peers’ threads, asking relevant questions as needed.
-Each reply must incorporate at least one scholarly reference.
-The student is also required to briefly respond to all classmates who replied to his/her original thread as well as to any questions or comments from the instructor.
+In the discussion replies, the student must extend the discussion by analyzing and building upon peers’ discussion threads, asking relevant questions as needed.
+Each discussion reply must incorporate at least one scholarly reference.
+The student is also required to briefly respond to all classmates who replied to his/her discussion thread as well as to any questions or comments from the instructor.
 All assertions must be supported by in-text references in current APA format.
 Use of first person is appropriate.
-Threads and replies must be well written, well organized, and focused.
-The original thread is worth 50 points and the replies 25.
+Discussion threads and discussion replies must be well written, well organized, and focused.

-(The Discussion Board Forums meet learning outcomes A, B, C, and D.)
+(The Discussions meet learning outcomes A, B, C, and D.)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks and be worth 50 points.
+Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice questions, and have a 60-minute time limit.

 (The quizzes meet course learning outcomes A, B, and D.)

-Compose a short (8-10 pages) current APA paper detailing the traumatic events that have occurred within your family.
-Include nature of the trauma, approximate age at which it occurred, positive or negative outcomes/effects/coping skills applied, etc. For the effects, substantiate from the literature (e.g. auto accident led to alcohol abuse-as described by Piper).
-Include at least 5 substantiating references.
+The student will compose a short (8–10 pages) paper in current APA format detailing the traumatic events that have occurred within his/her family.
+The student will Include nature of the trauma, approximate age at which it occurred, positive or negative outcomes/effects/coping skills applied, etc. The student will include at least 5 substantiating references.